Results of the session

 Note: The variables '001_ref_url' (refferal) and 'oo1_widget' (the name of the package for which the client is calling) are not specified in the list of variables but are included separately in the columns “Client ID” and “Package”.

 In the case of an Invitation, it is possible to set whether a dialog is necessary to enter the phone number for the invitation.
 It is possible to set the required phone entry, optional, or not display it, or to block the same phone number to call the operator back for a certain time.

-However, if the operator is offline, you can set up offline callback, i.e., a time when the customer can still call to get on the queue and wait until the operator is back online.
+However, if the operator is busy, you can set up offline callback, i.e., a time when the client can still call to get in the queue and wait until the operator is back online.

 Offline CallBack A session at the defined time will remain in the queue even after the client leaves the session (closes the browser window, ends the session).
 For example, if the operator was busy with another call at the time of the client’s call, the client can call back.
 This can limit the time in which abandoned sessions are maintained.